mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-identity-broker/release-notes/tib-v1.6.md

     ****Open Source** ([Mozilla Public License](https://github.com/TykTechnologies/tyk/blob/master/LICENSE.md))** -->

-**This page contains all release notes for version 5.2.X displayed in a reverse chronological order**
+**This page contains all release notes for version 1.6.x displayed in a reverse chronological order**

 ### Support Lifetime
 <!-- Required. replace X.Y with this release and set the correct quarter of the year -->
 Our minor releases are supported until our next minor comes out.
-This would be <vX.Y+1> scheduled in Q<1-4> if this goes ahead as planned.
-If not, X.Y will remain in support until our next LTS version comes out in March 2024.

 ---

-## X.Y.Z Release Notes
+## 1.6.1 Release Notes

-##### Release Date DD Mon YYYY <<update>>
+##### Release Date 5 Nov 2024

 #### Breaking Changes
 <!-- Required.
 Use the following statement if there are no breaking changes, or explain if there are -->